How to improve the guest experience in a restaurant in 12 steps

 It may seem like these aspects of service should go without saying, but it can be easy to lose track of their importance during a hectic shift.
 Make them part of the onboarding training and remind the team of the importance of friendliness and courtesy often.

 In a busy restaurant, it’s unavoidable that sometimes guests will need to wait for a table.
 Walk-in guests may be prepared to wait, especially during a busy Friday or Saturday night.
-Using an online waitlist can make that experience better.
+Using an online waitlist can improve the experience significantly.
 With their place secure on the waitlist, they can roam around the neighborhood, knowing they’ll get a notification when their table is ready.
 For the restaurant, this helps keep the entryway clear.
-It also helps you give people an accurate wait time.
+It also means you can give people an accurate wait time.

 If a group has a reservation, they may be less understanding about having to wait.
 Make sure you show them to a comfortable area to hang out until their table is ready.
 Waits can ding your marks for service from guests, but it is possible to smooth it over.
 If possible, comping them with a drink or small snack can go a long way.

 If a guest gets a plate of skate when they actually ordered the steak, it can make them think less of a restaurant’s service.
 No matter what you do, there will always be the occasional error.
 But simple steps can go a long way to increasing accuracy.
 First of all, ask servers to write orders down at the table instead of trying to remember them.
 And consider offering digital ordering.
-When guests place their own orders, the likelihood of mistakes goes way down.
+There are some cases where digital ordering doesn’t lend itself to a restaurant’s atmosphere, but if it’s a fast-casual spot, giving guests the option to place their own orders reduces the likelihood of mistakes.

 Order mistakes, long waits, sold-out menu items, and lack of cleanliness are all negative experiences that can lead to complaints.
 When confronted with a complaint it helps to remember that at least the person is making the complaint in the moment, when it can be fixed, instead of taking their gripes online for all the world to see.